Migrating from Cocoa

 Changes to Other Frameworks

-Table 5-3 lists the key differences in other frameworks found in iOS.
+Table 5-3 lists the key differences in frameworks that are common to iOS and OS X.

-In addition to the C-level interfaces for accessing contact data, in iOS, you can also use the classes of the Address Book UI framework to present standard picker and editing interfaces for contacts.
+In iOS, you can also use the classes of the Address Book UI framework to present standard picker and editing interfaces for contacts.

 For more information, see Address Book Framework Reference for iOS.